Last Updated on August 27, 2024

 step-by-step how to get sticker residue off glass

-The mason jar labels should easily peel off at this point, leaving behind lots of glue residue.
+The mason jar labels should easily peel off at this point, sometimes they’ll leave behind a lot of glue residue.
+If they do, make the paste below.

 Apply the mixture to the glass jars.
 It doesn’t have to be an even coat, but do the best you can to spread it around the full jar.

-Wash the paste off and VOILA you will be able to easily remove sticker residue in minutes!
+Wash the paste off and VOILA you will be able to easily remove sticker residue in seconds!
 You’ll have clean jars that are ready to be used.
+For a lil extra help on extra stubborn adhesive, I also use steel wool!

 jar label removal methods to avoid